jundalisay/spblist/content/en/research/keynes/general-theory/chapter-03c.md

 - It acquired authority from it saying that the attempt to change* such things will do more harm than good on the whole.
 - It justified the free activities of the individual capitalist, commended it to social forces. <!-- allowing it to  the support of the dominant social force behind authority.  -->

-> *Superphysics Note: The failure of modern economies from the neoclassical changes done by Keynes is proof of the solidity of this Ricardian idea
+{{< n n="The failure of modern economies from the neoclassical changes done by Keynes is proof of the solidity of this Ricardian idea" >}}

 But although the doctrine itself has remained unquestioned by orthodox economists up to a late date, its signal failure for purposes of scientific prediction has greatly impaired, in the course of time, the prestige of its practitioners.